Round fold maps and the topologies and the differentiable structures of manifolds admitting explicit ones: The topologies and the differentiable structures of manifolds admitting round fold maps having good algebraic and differential topological conditions

+In the previous section, we introduce round fold maps on homotopy spheres and construct round fold maps on manifolds regarded as the total spaces of smooth bundles over standard spheres in Theorems \ref{thm:1}-\ref{thm:4}.
+Furthermore, we characterize manifolds regarded as total spaces of smooth bundles over standard spheres in Theorems \ref{thm:1} and \ref{thm:3} by certain families of round fold maps.

-As in the previous section, we can sometimes know the homeomorphism and diffeomorphism types of manifolds admitting round fold maps.
-In general, it seems to be difficult to know the homeomorphism types and diffeomorphism types of these manifolds strictly.
-Here, we consider such problems in more general situations and give some answers.
-In this section, we mainly consider round fold maps from manifolds whose dimensions are $m$ into ${\mathbb{R}}^n$ with $n \geq 2$ and $m \geq 2n$ assumed.
+In this section, we construct a new round fold map on a manifold represented as a connected sum of two manifolds admitting round fold maps under appropriate conditions and conversely, we decompose a round fold map into two round fold maps so that the original source manifold is represented as a connected sum of the resulting two source manifolds.
+Last, by using these two operations, we characterize some families of manifolds by some families of round fold maps.
+In this section, we mainly consider round fold maps from manifolds whose dimensions are $m$ into ${\mathbb{R}}^n$ satisfying the relation $m \geq 2n$.

-\ \ \ Before the study, we review a result on homology and homotopy groups of manifolds admitting round fold maps whose regular fibers are always disjoint unions of homotopy spheres.
+First, we review a result on homology and homotopy groups of manifolds admitting round fold maps whose inverse images of regular values are always disjoint unions of homotopy spheres.
 Maps satisfying the assumption of the proposition often appear as important examples in discussions of this section.